mattlawer/BButton/README.md

 Use with FontAwesome icons
 --------------------------

-If you import the BButton+FontAwesome category, you get to style your BButtons with FontAwesome icons.
+With the BButton+FontAwesome category, you get to style your BButtons with FontAwesome icons.
 There are convenience class methods to setup new BButtons and instance methods to apply FontAwesomeness to existing BButtons.
 Use the instance methods on BButtons that you created in Interface Builder, it keeps the button's frame as well as color and font size if you don't specify those.